niomartinez/bybit_bot/documents/priority_system.md

 ### Priority 1 (High Priority)
 - ✅ **Always executes** regardless of existing orders
 - ✅ **Cancels all Priority 2 orders** for the same symbol before execution
+- ✅ **Closes all Priority 2 positions** for the same symbol before execution
 - ✅ **Can reverse positions** (change from long to short or vice versa)
 - ✅ **Follows pyramiding limits** with other Priority 1 orders (max 3 same-direction orders)
 - ✅ **Cancels conflicting Priority 1 orders** when changing direction